🔍 공개 퀴즈 검색

 2. Measure current

-3. Detect presence of electric charge ✓
+3. Detect electric charge ✓

 4. Measure voltage